nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 Programming the sample
 ======================

-When you connect the nRF9160 Preview Development Kit board to your computer, three virtual serial ports (USB CDC class) should appear.
+When you connect the nRF9160 DK board to your computer, three virtual serial ports (USB CDC class) should appear.
 The first port is connected to the main controller (nRF9160) on the board, while the second port is connected to the board controller (nRF52840).

 Before you program the sample application onto the main controller, you must program the :ref:`zephyr:bluetooth-hci-uart-sample` sample onto the board controller: